 In Opioid Settlement, Johnson & Johnson Agrees To Pay Ohio Counties $20 Million

-Johnson & Johnson and two Ohio counties have reached a $20.4 million settlement that removes the corporation from the first federal lawsuit against opioid manufacturers, scheduled to begin later this month.
+Johnson & Johnson and two Ohio counties have reached a tentative $20.4 million settlement that removes the corporation from the first federal lawsuit against opioid manufacturers, scheduled to begin later this month.

-In a statement released Tuesday, the healthcare giant said the agreement with Cleveland's Cuyahoga and Akron's Summit counties allows it "to avoid the resource demands and uncertainty of a trial."
+In a statement released Tuesday, the health care giant said the agreement with Cleveland's Cuyahoga and Akron's Summit counties allows it "to avoid the resource demands and uncertainty of a trial."
 However, the terms stipulate that Johnson & Johnson makes "no admission of liability."

 "[The] Company is open to identifying an appropriate, comprehensive resolution of the overall opioid litigation.
 At the same time, the Company remains prepared to defend its actions," the statement said.

-Johnson & Johnson agreed to pay the counties a total of $10 million and to reimburse them for $5 million in legal fees.
+In a deal that must be approved by a federal judge, Johnson & Johnson agreed to pay the counties a total of $10 million and to reimburse them for $5 million in legal fees.
 An additional $5.4 million would go toward programs to fight opioid addiction in the two counties.

 In 2017, Ohio had the nation's second highest per capita rate of fatal opioid overdoses, with 46.3 deaths per 100,000 people, according to the Centers for Disease Control and Prevention.
 West Virginia had the highest rate at 57.8 per 100,000, the CDC said.